thetechnicalchallenge/collection-type-manager/README.md

 ```
 ### Twig Form Theme
 The easiest way to create your design is to create a [form theme](https://symfony.com/doc/current/form/form_themes.html).
-If you are not yet familiar with the form themes, I propose you to read the doc and to implement a theme in [the same template as your form](https://symfony.com/doc/current/form/form_themes.html#creating-a-form-theme-in-the-same-template-as-the-form)
+If you are not familiar with the form themes, I propose you to read the doc and to implement a theme in [the same template as your form](https://symfony.com/doc/current/form/form_themes.html#creating-a-form-theme-in-the-same-template-as-the-form)
 as a first step.
-[Fragment Naming for Collections](https://symfony.com/doc/current/form/form_themes.html#fragment-naming-for-collections) is the essential chapter to understand the twig code below, a very basic example that you can customize:
+[Fragment Naming for Collections](https://symfony.com/doc/current/form/form_themes.html#fragment-naming-for-collections) is the essential chapter to understand the twig code we will use throughout this documentation.

+Following the logic of our example, here is a basic customizable example for a collection of questions:

+*`id` and `data attributes` are necessary for the internal functioning of the library.*
 ```twig
 {% block _quiz_questions_widget %}
   <ul id="question-list"